Join Here | Log In

 2. Check your genetic variants related to that nutrient (Read the full article on the nutrient for more details)

-3. Consider your diet, length of time on the medication, any supplements you already take
+3. Consider how long you’ve been on the medication, your typical diet, and any supplements you already use.

-4. Decide if you should talk to your doctor, test your nutrient level, and/or add foods or supplements to restore your nutrient levels.
+4. Based on your risk, decide if you should talk to your doctor, test your nutrient level, and/or add foods or supplements to restore your nutrient levels.

 Metformin | PPIs | Statins | Oral Contraceptives | Corticosteroids | Blood Pressure | Beta-Blockers | Diuretics | Aspirin & Acetaminophen | Antibiotics | Antispychotics | Warfarin | Antidepressants